paulkarpenko/us-code-ui/uscode/title-26-internal-revenue-code/chapter-098-trust-fund-code.md

 **(b) Transfer of certain taxes; other receipts**

-(1) **Transfer to Black Lung Disability Trust Fund of amounts equivalent to certain taxes** — There are herby appropriated to the Black Lung Disability Trust Fund amounts equivalent to the taxes received in the Treasury under section 4121 or subchapter B of chapter 42.
+(1) **Transfer to Black Lung Disability Trust Fund of amounts equivalent to certain taxes** — There are hereby appropriated to the Black Lung Disability Trust Fund amounts equivalent to the taxes received in the Treasury under section 4121 or subchapter B of chapter 42.

 (2) **Certain repaid amounts, etc.** — The following amounts shall be credited to the Black Lung Disability Trust Fund: